 It hurts me to listen to these stories.
 Like, physically hurts.
 Sometimes I think they should just stick to the real money casino games that you can find online.
 They might be able to learn a trick or two and wouldn’t be able to tell such extravagant stories.
 They could also play from the comfort of their own home and not be embarrassed about losing.
+This is why people around the world decide to enjoy online betting.
+So you could secure your bet with V9Bet and have a few crazy games to yourself.
 It is mentally draining to dwell on bad beats.
+But the highs are great and they complain that it’s always the other person who gets the highs.
 Players often complain, saying that nobody in the world runs as bad as they do.
 Among other things:

 [x] Their opponent’s flush draw always gets there.

 [x] Their opponent always hits their miracle two-outer to give them a set on the river.

 [x] Their opponent manages to hit a gut-shot straight draw on the river.